StadGent/npm_package_opening-hours-widget/CONTRIBUTING.md

 ## Pull Request Process
 > :warning: When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 1. Document your changes inline in the code using [JSDoc 3](http://usejsdoc.org/).
 Update the README.md with details of changes to the interface.
+2. Write tests if you add any new functionality.
 2. Increase the version numbers in the `package.json` to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](https://semver.org/).
 3. You may merge the Pull Request in once you have the sign-off of at least one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.